What is Smart TV?

 Smart TVs are manufactured in a way that they “communicate” with the viewer.
 For example, they can suggest to the viewer what movies or TV shows are popular based on what friends are watching.

 Smart TV viewers have the convenience of connecting and managing all their online activity from one spot.

 Disadvantages of Smart TVs

 Due to their online connectivity, smart TVs are potentially exposed to hackers and malware.
-There have been suggestions that smart TVs be installed with firewalls to minimise hacking and infiltration of malware.
+There have been suggestions that smart TVs be installed with firewalls to minimize hacking and infiltration of malware.

 Concerns have been raised about the possibilities of spying through the cameras that come with these TVs.
 Loss of personal data is also another possible drawback.
 Since viewers use smart TVs to access their social networking sites, the users’ sensitive information such as passwords may also be at risk.

 With internet connectivity and social interaction at the core of smart TVs, there are more chances that your content preferences be known to friends and others.

 Most of the social media apps that come with smart TVs are already on our smartphones.

 It is much easier to access some of these apps on smartphones rather than smart TVs due to typing restrictions on smart TVs.
 Typing is available using the remote as a default feature, which can be very tasking unless you connect an external keyboard.
 A